Lullingstone railway station

-Lullingstone railway station is an unopened station on the Maidstone line which was constructed to serve a proposed airport and expected residential development at Lullingstone near Eynsford in Kent.
-The station was never brought into use as World War II and subsequent post-war planning legislation put an end to the plans for the area.
-Largely demolished in 1955, the remains of the station are visible to the south of the Eynsford Tunnel.
+Lullingstone railway station is an unopened stop on the Maidstone line.
+The station, which was built in the 1930s, was constructed to serve the proposed Lullingstone Airfield and an expected residential development at Lullingstone near Eynsford in Kent.
+It never opened to passengers because of the outbreak World War II in 1939 and the post-war Town and Country Planning Act 1947 putting an end to urbanisation of the area.

+The station buildings were demolished in 1955, although the access road and foundations remain visible.

 History

 During the 1920s and 1930s, London's suburbs expanded rapidly, leading to a period of unprecedented housebuilding.
 As new sites for development were sought out, so the Kemp Town Brewery Co. purchased a 5,000-acre estate near the rural community of Lullingstone in Kent.
 At the same time, the British government had been studying the future of air transport and airports in the London area and had decided that London would be served by four airports: the existing sites at Croydon and Heston, together with new airports at Fairlop and Lullingstone.

-In August 1936, it was reported in the Kentish Times that the Southern Railway were proposing to establish an aerodrome at Lullingstone which would be used by Imperial Airways.
+In August 1936, it was reported in the Kentish Times that the Southern Railway were proposing to establish Lullingstone Airfield which would be used by Imperial Airways.
 The airport would be served by a new station on the Maidstone East Line, electrified between Swanley and Sevenoaks in 1935, which would be situated 19 mi 39 chain from London Victoria.
-Although the proposal was abandoned by the Southern Railway, it was taken up by the Air Ministry which saw Lullingstone as the most suitable site for a fourth airport to serve the London metropolis.
+Although the proposal was abandoned by the Southern Railway, it was taken up by the Air Ministry which saw Lullingstone as the most suitable site for a fourth aerodrome to serve London.
 In March 1938, the Southern Railway announced its intention not to proceed with the airport.